tmesaglio/duck-river-biodiversity-survey/themes/hugo-theme-relearn/exampleSite/content/shortcodes/math.en.md

 [markup]
   [markup.highlight]
     # if `guessSyntax = true`, there will be no unstyled code even if no language
-    # was given BUT Mermaid and Math codefences will not work anymore!
+    # was given BUT mermaid and math codefences will not work anymore!
 So this is a
-    # mandatory setting for your site if you want to use Math codefences
+    # mandatory setting for your site if you want to use math codefences
     guessSyntax = false
 ````